-On the other way around, non-rejection of the null hypothesis is not enough.
-When one pursues the comparison of two techniques, the acceptance of equivalence (the acceptance of null hypothesis) is necessary to allow replacement of a given technique for another, which depends on the probability of type II error in order to establish equivalence with power of 90\%.
-Its computation obtained from a sample \textit{a posteriori} is meaningless~\cite{Gerard1998}, therefore planning of sample size along study design \textit{a priori} is crucial.
-The guidelines from the Clinical and Laboratory Standards Institute~\cite{EP09c} states that at least 100 observations are necessary to claim consistency of a candidate measurement procedure applicable to different populations (item 6.3, page 12) down to 40 observations under more controlled laboratory conditions in which samples are originated from a single population (item 7.2, page 15); however, this same source deals with more than a measure of each technique from the same patient with average or median, from which we disagree: if affects the computation of $\lambda$, wastes information and, consequently, brings an ethical problem when invasive techniques are under assessment.
-Linnet approached this issue for the Deming regression, stating that sample sizes between 40 and 100 usually are to be reconsidered~\cite{Linnet1999}; this author states that the ideal number depends on the quotient between maximum and minimum measurements, proposing numbers from small sample sizes up to numbers in the order of 500 pairs of measurements (with mention to extreme numbers of thousands).
-Considering this controversial discussion related to sample sizes, some classic Bland and Altman examples applied here and many other published studies may be below the limit and allow only the rejection/non-rejection of null hypotheses without enough power to define true equivalence along the three statistical steps presented here.
+When one pursues the comparison of two techniques, non-rejection of the null hypothesis is not enough and the acceptance of equivalence (the acceptance of the null hypothesis) is conceptually necessary.
+Power computation obtained from a sample \textit{a posteriori} is meaningless~\cite{Gerard1998}, therefore planning of sample size along with study design \textit{a priori} is crucial to preserve statistical power.
+Budd et al.~\cite{Budd2013} propose at least 100 observations to claim consistency of a candidate measurement procedure applicable to different populations (item 6.3, page 12) down to 40 observations under more controlled laboratory conditions (item 7.2, page 15).
+However, this same source deals with more than a measure of each technique from the same patient with average or median, from which we disagree: it affects the computation of $\lambda$, wastes information, and, consequently, brings an ethical problem when invasive techniques are under assessment.
+Linnet also approached this issue, stating that sample sizes between 40 and 100 usually are to be reconsidered~\cite{Linnet1999}; the ideal number depends on the quotient between maximum and minimum measurements, proposing numbers from small sample sizes up to numbers in the order of 500 pairs of measurements (with mention to extreme numbers of thousands).
+Perhaps, some classic Bland and Altman examples applied here and many other published studies may be below the limit and allow only the rejection/non-rejection of null hypotheses without enough power to define true equivalence along the three statistical steps presented here.